 To understand why, you must understand the genesis of the game.
-Its development stems from a meeting at a Games For Change conference in 2016.
+Its development stems from a meeting at a conference in 2016.
 It was there that the various partners hit upon the idea of creating a different kind of player experience, a game without villains, a game that would produce empathy with both of two opposing sides.

 The First World War is an obvious choice for this.
 It's widely argued that no-one benefited from the terrible conflict, that it was simply the result of an arms race, of new technologies coming into use, and that it planted the seeds for a less morally ambiguous conflict in the Second World War.
 And finally that the common man on all sides was the one who paid the price.